dotnet/csharplang/proposals/extensions.md

 - and that extension methods declared directly in a namespace take precedence over extension methods imported into that same namespace with a using namespace directive.

-TODO3 what to do about deconstruction, foreach, and other pattern-based invocations?
-  Should we find a property named `Deconstruct` with the appropriate delegate, function or dynamic type?

 TODO clarify behavior for extension on `object` or `dynamic` used as `dynamic.M()`?

 ### Extension method invocations